 Keynote Speaker: Alicia Cole

-Actress Alicia Cole could never have imagined the plot twist her life would take when she entered the hospital for elective fibroid surgery in 2006.
-What was to be a two-day hospital stay rapidly descended into a two month battle to save her life from the ravages of severe sepsis and necrotizing fasciitis.
-Surviving six additional surgeries, nine blood transfusions and near amputation of her leg, Alicia would leave the hospital to endure a decade of follow-up treatments and aftercare.
+Alicia Cole could never have imagined the plot twist her life would take when she entered the hospital for elective fibroid surgery in 2006.
+What was to be a two-day hospital stay rapidly descended into a two-month battle to save her life from the ravages of severe sepsis and necrotizing fasciitis.
+Surviving six additional surgeries, nine blood transfusions, and near amputation of her leg, Alicia would leave the hospital to endure more than a decade of follow-up treatments and aftercare.

-Keynote Speaker: Jessica Green
+Keynote Speaker: Jessica Green, PhD

-Jessica uses approaches at the interface of microbiology, ecology, and data science to understand and model complex ecosystems with trillions of diverse microorganisms interacting with each other, with humans, and with the environment.
-Jessica is a Professor of Biology at the University of Oregon, where she co-directs the Biology and Built Environment Center (BioBE), and is external faculty at the Santa Fe Institute.
+Dr. Jessica Green is an engineer and ecologist who specializes in biodiversity theory and microbial systems.
+She uses approaches at the interface of microbiology, ecology, and data science to understand complex ecosystems with trillions of diverse microorganisms interacting with each other, with humans, and with the environment.
+Dr. Green is also a professor of Biology at the University of Oregon, where she co-directs the Biology and Built Environment Center (BioBE), and is external faculty at the Santa Fe Institute.
 She has been honored with numerous awards including a Blaise Pascal International Research Chair, a John Simon Guggenheim Memorial Foundation Fellowship, and a TED Senior Fellowship.
-She has received support from the Alfred P. Sloan Foundation, the Gordon and Betty Moore Foundation, the National Science Foundation, the National Institutes of Health, the Environmental Protection Agency, and numerous industry partners.
+She has received support from the Alfred P. Sloan Foundation, the Gordon and Betty Moore Foundation, the National Science Foundation, the National Institutes of Health, and the EPA among other numerous industry partners.